 As part of the return process, a leasing company (or a third party inspection company hired by the leasing company) will inspect the car to check for damage.
 This typically takes place within five days after the vehicle is turned in.

-The inspection itself usually takes an hour or less and will look for things like:
+The inspection itself will look for things like:

 - Burns, stains, cuts, or tears in the upholstery